ipinfo/perl/README.md

 ##### Country Name

-`Details->country_name` will return the country name, as supplied by the `countries.json` file.
-See below for instructions on changing that file for use with non-English languages. `Details->country` will still return the country code.
+`Details->country_name` will return the country name.
+See below for instructions on changing these country names for use with non-English languages. `Details->country` will still return the country code.

 ```perl
 $country = $details->country; # US